 Do you have a job or a career?
-How highly is it prioritised in your life?
-It is great to evaluate these things at the start of the new year, explains Ghislaine Entwisle.
+How highly is it prioritized in your life?
+It is great to evaluate these things as we approach the midpoint of the year, explains Ghislaine Entwisle.

 Every year, I have multiple conversations with women and when we talk about employment, I often hear the following:

 “I don’t really have much time to invest in a career so I’ve taken a lower-skilled job.”

 “I know I work five days and get paid four days but the job is close to home.”

 “I don’t have time for a career — my husband has a career, I have a job.”